logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-3-extending-testarchitect/lesson-8-using-an-automation-harness/working-with-the-java-harness/creating-the-test-case-and-stub-action/_index.md

     The new action appears in your test editor, displaying a line declaring your who argument to be of type STRING.

-    **Note:** This action serves as your stub action.
+{{<note>}} This action serves as your stub action.
 It will now appear in the action autocomplete list in the test editor, and its argument name will appear as a header for the action.

 4. Now, create a test module, which you will use to call your action.
 5. In the TestArchitect explorer tree, select any item within the current project, then click **Create new test module** ![](/images/TA_Tutorials/Images/btn.TAC_toolbar.CreateTestModule.png) in the toolbar.